Jay Robinson (auto racing)

 Jay Robinson (born November 7, 1959) is an American auto racing executive who is a part-owner of Premium Motorsports (previously known as Jay Robinson Racing).
 Prior to this, Robinson earned his wealth in the wholesale grocery business.

 Racing career

 Driver

 Robinson first competed in the NASCAR All-American Series in 1998 and 1999.

-In 2000, he won six races in the series.
+In 2000, Robinson won six races in the series.